 Looking for a Mexican restaurant that’s a cut above in so many ways?
 Try Las Mañanitas, with its large outdoor dining areas high above the East Branch Reservoir.
 Whether you’re seated on the sweeping lawn or the stone patio that overlooks it, you’ll enjoy chicken, pork, beef, fish tortillas, mole, and more.
 Start with a margarita and drink in the impressive view.

-If you missed the charm of Liberty Street during the COVID-19 closures, it’s time to head back to experience its fresh seasonal fare in a sidewalk café setting.
-On the menu, the Bistro Burger with sesame pickled mushrooms is always a favorite, while the roasted garlic mussels with lemon-oregano jam are perfect for those craving something a little different.
+If you want to experience the charm and bustle of Liberty Street, come try the fresh seasonal fare in a sidewalk café setting.
+On the menu, the Bistro Burger with sesame pickled mushrooms is always a favorite, while the mussels fra diavolo is perfect for those craving something a little different.
 P.S.
 No matter what you order, it all goes perfectly with LSB’s list of signature cocktails.

 With an outdoor patio overlooking Lake Carmel, Limni offers a truly special experience.
 Its ever-popular “Brunch on the Lake” features chicken and waffles (don’t forget the pomegranate maple syrup!), bottomless pitchers of brunch-y cocktails, and that impressive view.
 For dinner, a wide array of Mediterranean appetizers, fresh fish, and other mains bring you the taste of summer.

 Right next door to Donna’s is this all-day café, bursting with caffeinated drinks and Instagrammable breakfast and brunch bites.
 Morning person or not, celebrate egg and cheese biscuit sandwiches and breakfast burritos until 4 p.m., or explore all-day sandwich and salad options.
-Little Peck’s also has an impressive coffee and tea menu, along with Bloody Marys and mimosas.
+If you are looking for a quick outdoor lunch, the veggie burger and spicy peanut noodles will hit the spot.
+Little Peck’s also has an impressive coffee and tea menu, along with Bloody Marys, mimosas, and boozy coffee.
 Little Peck’s shares Donna’s sidewalk seating and rooftop patio spaces.

 Stop by this Kingston eatery for Italian-inspired bites on the patio.
-Standouts include the brisket pizza with caramelized shallots and smoked brisket or the Fun Guy, a pie topped with ricotta, provolone, fontina, mozzarella, and mushrooms.
+Standouts include the short rib pizza with smoked cheddar, pickled jalapenos, and white onions.
+Another favorite is the Fun Guy, a pie topped with ricotta, provolone, fontina, mozzarella, and mushrooms.
 The cocktails here are equally delectable.

 Nothing says summer like a cold beer at Melzingah’s outdoor pavilion.
 Ask about the brews on tap, then pair them with the three-cheese mac and cheese or the mussels-and-sausage appetizer for starters.
 When it’s time for the main course, it’s impossible to go wrong with the crispy-skinned chicken and dumplings or the red coconut curry stew.
 It’s pub fare at its finest!

 This cidery sits in the industrial warehouse district of New York’s capital city and has a modern-industrial feel.
 Walk around the side of the building and you’ll discover the patio decked out with ambient string lights and patio tents.
-The cider here is made with 100% New York State apples and fruits.
-Pair a glass of it with a New York cheese plate or one of their gourmet sourdough pizzas or gluten-free hand pies.
+The cider here is made with 100-percent New York State apples and fruits.
+Pair a glass of it with a New York cheese plate or one of the gourmet sourdough pizzas, empanadas, or gluten-free hand pies.

 The outdoor patio is ready to welcome you for Americana meals that echo back to the history of this space.
-The menu is happily seasonal, with fresh bites like Chinois salad, citrusy octopus and shrimp ceviche, and pan-roasted wild-caught salmon hitting all the right notes.
-If you’re a traditionalist, the cherry-wood-smoked baby back ribs will leave you stuffed and smiling.
+The menu is happily seasonal, with fresh bites like Chinois salad, a crab cake burger, and tavern fish and chips.
+If you’re a traditionalist, the classic American meatloaf will leave you stuffed and smiling.

 This Rondout waterfront hotspot is a destination for barbecue and comfort food classics.
 On the patio overlooking the Rondout Creek, feast on some of the best fried chicken in the Valley.
-The sides, such as Mexican sweet corn, and Southern-style cocktails like sparkling white peach sangria and bourbon peach smashes among the top seasonal picks, are equally as tasty.
+The sides, such as cole slaw, baked beans, mac and cheese, and green beans, are perfect pairings.
+In addition, diners can enjoy Southern-style cocktails like sparkling sangria and bourbon pear old-fashioneds.

 A renovated 1850s barn is the setting for Ollie’s, where the pizza is made with imported Italian ingredients, Hudson Valley milled flour, and farm-fresh organic toppings.
-Dine outdoors at picnic tables and enjoy wood-fired Neapolitan or al taglio pizza with an array of toppings that include shallots, anchovies, and chilis.
+Dine outdoors at picnic tables and enjoy wood-fired white pie or margherita pizza with an array of toppings that include shallots, fresh basil, and chilis.
 Vegan cheese is an option.

 Situated in a somewhat isolated, largely residential section of Newburgh’s waterfront, Pamela’s boasts a patio with some of the city’s best panoramic views of the Hudson River and Newburgh-Beacon Bridge.
 (The views from inside aren’t too shabby, either.)
-Going along with the view is the menu of elegant comfort foods, like rack of lamb, pan-seared crab cakes, and gourmet burgers.
+Going along with the view is the menu of elegant comfort foods, like duck breast, pan-seared salmon, and gourmet burgers.

-A pioneer of the farm-to-table movement, Peekamoose remains a popular and picturesque dining destination in the Catskills.
-Take in the crisp mountain air on the deck as you choose menu favorites like wood-grilled loin of pork served with kale and fingerling potatoes or English spring pea risotto prepared with crispy garlic, mint gremolata, and pecorino romano.
-For dessert, try the glazed brioche donut with chocolate ganache and house-made vanilla malt ice cream.
+A pioneer of the farm-to-table movement, Peekamoose remains a popular and picturesque outdoor dining destination in the Catskills.
+Take in the crisp mountain air on the deck as you choose menu favorites like beer-battered fish and chips served with French fries or wild mushroom risotto prepared with truffle oil and pecorino romano.
+For dessert, try the housemade cider donut with cinnamon glaze and caramel ice cream.

 Soak up the sun and enjoy the spectacular river views from your table or at the Tiki bar at this Rockland County classic.
-The menu presents “very Mediterranean” lunch and dinner selections dominated by fresh fish dishes like blackened Atlantic salmon with watermelon arugula salad, toasted pine nuts, and vinaigrette.
+The menu presents “very Mediterranean” lunch and dinner selections dominated by fresh fish dishes like grilled Atlantic salmon with green zucchini, yellow squash, roasted potatoes, and basil cream.
 The seafood theme continues at Sunday brunch, when the menu overflows with oysters, clams, mussels, and shrimp.

 It’s all about the river!
 Nearly every seat inside and outside this former factory —including on the loungy rooftop bar — is positioned to accentuate the sweeping sight of the majestic Hudson.
 OK, it’s about the food, too.
-The French-American menu has something for everyone: a vegan-friendly red quinoa and mushroom burger; paella, mussels, and fish tacos for seafood fans; and hanger steak frites and more for meat lovers.
+The French-American menu offers dishes such as pan-seared Atlantic swordfish, ricotta ravioli with red sauce, and short rib bourguignon.

 This trifecta restaurant, bar, and boutique hotel makes its home on the banks of the Hudson River.
 In season, take advantage of a ride on a Hudson Cruises ferry before stopping off at the restaurant.
-For select weekends, The River Grill offers music performances to go along with pub fare such as their Chip ‘n Dip (with house-made French onion dip) and the One Flip Double Burger, with aged cheddar and a special sauce.
-On starlit evenings, lounge by the fire pit, cocktail in hand, and let your stress fall away.
+For select weekends, The River Grill offers music performances to go along with pub fare such as the Chip ‘n Dip (with house-made French onion dip) and a variety of burger options.
+Also enjoy inventive cocktails, fine wine, or local craft beer year-round.
+Look for the weekly specials like Fish Frydays and Thursday night burger and beer specials.

 When The Factoria at Charles Point opened in 2018, it was a much-welcomed addition to the lower Hudson Valley dining, drinking, events, and entertainment scene.
 River Outpost brews on premise and serves upscale pub food both outdoors on the lower level of a two-tier deck overlooking the Hudson River and inside in the same 40,000-sq-ft space that houses Spins Hudson arcade.
-Upstairs and on the upper deck is Fin & Brew, a trendy New American restaurant serving flavorful powerhouses like charred octopus with preserved lemon and a fisherman’s stew with XO sauce.
-At press time, Fin & Brew is temporarily closed due to staffing issues.
+Upstairs and on the upper deck is Fin & Brew, a trendy New American restaurant serving flavorful powerhouses like marinated skirt steak and ramen.

 You might find it hard to believe you’re dining so close to the banks of the Hudson at this open-air beauty.
 As if the gorgeous river views weren’t enough, the superb Hudson Valley-inspired menu has one appealing flavor after another — grilled shishito peppers, haricots verts, and cedar planked steelhead trout are just a few of the choices.
 Wood-fired ovens and grills abound, and with the entire restaurant open to the woods and the water, every table is an outdoor experience.